 In 2020, the goals were refreshed, each with multiple objectives.
 Those goals are focused on leadership development and program support between Educator Preparation Programs (EPPS) and P-12.
 NHEESS put in place a mini-grant program to support these goals and made three initial awards that year.
 A communications plan was developed and to help expand the reach of NHEESS.
 This included a website that serves as a repository of resources for educators and administrators.
 Other efforts include research of current efforts of Induction through mentoring throughout the state for educators and the development of a framework, along with sharing resources and opportunities with partnered organizations for support.
 The mini-grant program is also making possible additional informational meetings, workgroup efforts, email promotion to connect stakeholders and collect important input.

 Currently, NHEESS is building on this work to create a stronger awareness around the need for additional leadership development due to ongoing changes in demographics and the demand for skilled leaders in education across New Hampshire.
-NHEESS is an inclusive entity and welcomes those interested in the subject matter to sign up for e-mail updates and participate in any public-facing activities.
+NHEESS is an entity that welcomes those interested in these efforts.
+You may sign up for e-mail updates and participate in any public-facing activities.

 NHEESS is a New Hampshire collective focused on the opportunities for